yasoonOfficial/yasoon-ews-proxy/README.md

 ## Coming up next

-- We'll be enabling our producs (currently only Office Calendars for Confluence) to support a self-hosted proxy.
-This will be as simple as switching the proxy URL.
 - We will be providing a docker image / VM for quick installation
 - We will also provide a detailed guide for manual installation